 In contrast to the collections.
 Counter from the standard library, it has proper support for set operations and only allows positive counts.
 Also, elements with a zero multiplicity are automatically removed from the multiset.

-There is currently no immutable version of the multiset, because there is no immutable version of dict.
+There is an immutable version of the multiset called FrozenMultiset.

 The package also uses the typing module for type hints (see PEP 484) so you can specify the type of a multiset like Multiset [ElementType].
-Furthermore, the Multiset class also inherits from collections.abc.MutableSet so that it can be used anywhere a set can be used.